Free skiing/off-piste skiing

-Røldal and neighbouring Seljestad (8 kilometres from the ski resort) have around 100 kilometres of machine-groomed cross-country tracks, including two floodlit tracks.
+Røldal and neighbouring Seljestad (8 kilometers from the ski resort) have around 100 kilometers of machine-groomed cross-country tracks, including two floodlit tracks.

 From week 8 to the beginning of May, a high mountain track is groomed to the summit of Røldalssåto, one of the most prominent peaks in the region.

 Røldal and Seljestad are also linked with a trail through the spectacular Tjoaminne Gorge, which can also be enjoyed on alpine equipment.

 Røldal is a popular destination with skiers and snowboarders, but other activities are available with advanced booking.
 Skysstasjonen in the middle of Røldal is the base for activities.
 The focus here is on nature activities for small groups and families.
 All activities are tailored to groups, and Røldal takes pride in passing local traditions on to guests.